MarcoAttene/CDT/README.md

 This will produce an appropriate building configuration for your system.
 On Windows MSVC, this will produce a cdt.sln file.
 On Linux/MacOS, this will produce a Makefile.
 Use it as usual to compile cdt.
-Alternatively, you can you the command line:
+Alternatively, you can use the command line:
 ```
 cmake --build build --config Release
 ```